 - 1. Innovation in Industry

 - 2. Out of the Dusty Labs

 - 3. Technological Innovation in the Photographic Industry

 - 4. Patterns of Industrial Innovation

 - 5. The Dynamics of Technology and Strategy

 - 6. Timex Corporation (A) and (B)

 - 7. Technology Leadership Can Pay Off

 - 8. Technology and Competitive Advantage: The Role of General Management

 - 9. Strategies for Global R&D

 - 10. Technology Map of the World

 - 11. Toyota and Sony: R&D Alone is Not Enough

 - 12. India and China Wise Up to Innovation

 - 13. Managing Real Options

 - 14. Developing Products on Internet Time

 - 15. Silicon Valley Specialists Case

 - 16. Masters of Innovation: How 3M Keeps its New Products Coming

 - 17. GE Sees the Light

 - 18. Built for Innovation

 - 19. Putting the "I" into HP

 - 20. Entrepreneurship

 - 21. Hermes Systems

 - 22. Organizing for Innovation: When is Virtual Virtuous?

 - 23. When to Ally and When to Acquire

 - 24. Monsanto's March into Biotechnology (A)

 - 25. How to Make Strategic Alliances Work

 - 26. The Relational View: Cooperative Strategy and Sources of Interorganizational Competitive Advantage

 - 27. Lipitor: At the Heart of Warner-Lambert

 - 28. Constellation Strategy: Managing Alliance Groups

 - 29. Strategy as Ecology

 - 30. Star Alliance, 2000

 - 31. Smarter Ways to Do Business with the Competition

 - 32. Star Alliance Seeks Integration

 - 33. Star Alliance Cuts Costs to Stay Ahead

 - 34. Making Sense of Corporate Venture Capital

 - 35. Intel Capital: The Berkeley Networks Investment

-- 36. R&D Services at Wipro Technologies: Outsourcing Innovation?

-- 37. Capturing the Real Value in High-Tech Acquisitions
+- 36. Capturing the Real Value in High-Tech Acquisitions

-- 38. The Influence of Organizational Acquisition Experience on Acquisition Performance...
+- 37. The Influence of Organizational Acquisition Experience on Acquisition Performance...

-- 39. Cisco's Acquisition Strategy
+- 38. Cisco's Acquisition Strategy

-- 40. Making M&A's Work: Strategic and Psychological Preparation
+- 39. Making M&A's Work: Strategic and Psychological Preparation

-- 41. HP and Compaq Combined: In Search of Scale and Scope
+- 40. HP and Compaq Combined: In Search of Scale and Scope

-- 42. DaimlerChrysler Merger: The Quest to Create "One Company"
+- 41. DaimlerChrysler Merger: The Quest to Create "One Company"

-- 43. Buying Innovation: Managing Technology-Based Acquisitions
+- 42. Buying Innovation: Managing Technology-Based Acquisitions

-- 44. Vermeer Technologies (D), (E), (F)
+- 43. Vermeer Technologies (D), (E), (F)

-- 45. Post-Merger Integration: How IBM and Lotus Work Together
+- 44. Post-Merger Integration: How IBM and Lotus Work Together

-- 46. What Have We Learned About Emerging-Market MNEs?
+- 45. What Have We Learned About Emerging-Market MNEs?

-- 47. China's Track Record in M&A
+- 46. China's Track Record in M&A

-- 48. Lenovo Evolves with Its IBM PC Unit in Tow
+- 47. Lenovo Evolves with Its IBM PC Unit in Tow

-- 49. Big Deal?
+- 48. Big Deal?

-- 50. Merger, Indian Style: Buy a Brand, Leave It Alone
+- 49. Merger, Indian Style: Buy a Brand, Leave It Alone

-- 51. Global Integration the Cemex Way
+- 50. Global Integration the Cemex Way

-- 52. No Small Beer Empire
+- 51. No Small Beer Empire

-WebCafé Readings
+Canvas Readings